 If you are purchasing an LED light you will notice that the measurement is in lumens, not watts.
 We grew up on watts and seemingly overnight watts disappeared and lumens took their place.
 A lumen is a measure of light visible to the human eye.
 There are plenty of wavelengths of light the human eye can’t see so lumens simply measure light we can see.
 But lumens are much harder to measure than watts.
-This has led to confusion in the market with lots of outrageous claims.
+This has created confusion in the market with lots of outrageous claims.
 Anyone could measure watts with a $20 meter.
-Measuring lumens requires a fancy integrating sphere as shown here on the right.
+Measuring lumens requires an advanced integrating sphere shown here in the Light & Motion test lab.

 After completing the drop testing, the light then undergoes the IP testing.
-Light & Motion’s depth ratings on dive lights range from 100 to 120 meters.
-After 6 drops on concrete the light is placed in a tank and pressurize to the rated depth for 30 minutes.
+Light & Motion’s depth ratings on IP68 lights range are 100 meters.
+After 6 drops on concrete the light is placed in a tank and pressurized to the rated depth for 30 minutes.
 The Standard requires 100% pass on a set of 3 random samples from stock.
 Below is a picture of the pressure tank being loaded with production lights that will be pressurized to the FL-1 depth, checked for sealing, and then packaged and shipped to customers.
-Notice the tank’s heavy wall design required to withstand the pressure seen at 120 meters.
+Notice the tank’s heavy wall design required to withstand the pressure seen at 100 meters.

 Photo Shows the Light & Motion GoBe Lights dropping into the Pressure Chamber

 Beam angle is an important and widely misreported measure for lights.
-If you are doing video or photography you typically want as wide of a beam angle and a narrow beam to deliver punch.
+If you are doing video or photography you typically want the flexibility of a wide beam angle that can be narrowed with modifiers to deliver increased punch on a subject.
 The standard for beam angle measure is “Full Width Half Maximum” or FWHM.
 This measures the beam angle from the brightest point or center, to the angle off center when the beam power drops to 50% or half the power of the beam at the center.
+The FL-1 rated beam angle is the native beam before the use of light modifiers.

 Summary: LED camera lights are widely available but the performance of these lights can fall short of expectations.
-Evaluate a light's ability to perform by looking at the specs, test data, and read reviews.
-Light output in lumens is a basic measure to consider.
+Evaluate a light’s ability to perform by looking at the specs, test data, and read reviews.
+Light output in lumens is rapidly becoming the new standard.
 When looking at battery operated lights look to lights with regulated power that maintain constant output across the entire run time.
 This matters for photography and videography and is critical when the cameras are running.
-You don’t want your light fading when the interview is on!
+You don’t want your light fading at pivotal moments.

-Stella reliablity is tested and certified in accordanace with the ANSI/NEMA FL-1 Standard.
-We are the first in the industry to certify our lights, and we hope our competitors will follow suit.
+All Light & Motion lights are tested and certified in accordance with the ANSI/NEMA FL-1 Standard.
+We are the first in the industry to certify our lights and we hope our competitors will follow suit.
 Buy with confidence knowing that we deliver what we claim.
-Find out more on our test site: wetestlights.com
+Find out more on our testing site: wetestlights.com